dulltools/ex_jack/README.md

 ## Usage
 This is an example of piping your capture to output, be wary of feedback.
-You have to explicity connect your capture with "ExJackDemo:in", if you're unsure how to do this, install QJackCTL and do it through the graph.
+You have to explicity connect your capture with "ExJackDemo:in", if you're unsure how to do this, install QJackCTL.

 ```elixir
 $ iex -s mix